hagrin/security/research-papers/cryptocurrency/mstr.md

 The following is an attempt to spell out as many angles of the MSTR trade as I possibly can.
 Warning - I do not feel comfortable writing on this topic because I feel like I maybe understand 90% of it and the last 10% is very likely to hold a lot of value.
 However, this has been a very requested topic; therefore, I am attempting to create a reference document.<br /><br />

+## Core Business

+Microstrategy is, at its core, a software / IT services company that remains extremely vital to its bitcoin treasury ambitions.
+What does the core business give Saylor in his quest to be able to build this bitcoin treasury?
+A balance sheet.

 ## Convertible Debt Conversion

 Saylor's idea here and the mechanics are the following -